gracelang/language/languageSpec/spec.md

 Consequently, if _m_ is
-defined in the object, class, or trait _d_, it is accessible to _d_, to objects that reuse (i.e., `inherit` or `use`) _d_, and to objects lexically enclosed by either _d_ itself, or objects that reuse _d_.
+defined in the object, class, or trait _d_, it is accessible to _d_, to objects that reuse (i.e., `inherit` or `use`) _d_, and to objects lexically enclosed either by _d_ itself, or by objects that reuse _d_.

 ### Methods, Classes, Traits and Types

-By default, methods (which category includes classes and traits), and types, are public.
+By default, methods (which include classes and traits), and types, are public.
 If a method or type is annotated `is confidential`, it is confidential.

 ### Fields

 Variable (`var`) and constant (`def`) declarations immediately inside an object constructor create *fields* in that object.
+By default, fields are *confidential*.

 A field declared as `var x` can be read using the request `x` and assigned to using the assignment request `x:=(...)`.
 A field declared as `def y` can be read using the request `y`, and cannot be assigned.
-By default, fields are *confidential*.

 The default visibility can be changed using annotations.
-The annotation `readable` can be applied to a `def` or `var` declaration, and makes the accessor request available to any object.
-The annotation `writable` can be applied to a `var` declaration, and makes the assignment request available to any object.
+The annotation `readable`, applied to a `def` or `var` declaration, makes the accessor request available to any object.
+The annotation `writable`, applied to a `var` declaration, makes the assignment request available to any object.

 It is also possible to annotate a field declaration as `public`.
 In the case of a `def`, `public` is equivalent to (and preferred over) `readable`.
 In the case of a `var`, `public` is equivalent to `readable, writable`.